-Note 1: Copies of documents can only be accepted if they have been certified by a Solicitor, Notary Public, Justice of the Peace, or the institution which issued the originals.
+Note 1: Copies of documents can be accepted only if they have been certified by a Solicitor, Notary Public, Justice of the Peace, or the institution which issued the originals.
 Students may also bring documents and copies to be certified by staff in the Enrolment Office, Faculty Offices, Student Recruitment and Course Advice, or Victoria International.